Home Advice 10 Tops Tips For Starting A Garden

 Select Your Space

-Think about putting your garden where you are not able to ignore the pleas for attention, such as near your mailbox, by your back door, just outside the window that you stare out of, etc. Place the spot close enough to your water spigot so that you are not going to need to drag your hose all over the place.
+Think about putting your garden where you cannot ignore the pleas for attention, such as near your mailbox, by your back door, just outside the window that you stare out of, etc. Place the spot close enough to your water spigot so that you won’t need to drag your hose all over the place.

 fence-470221_640